wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-encryption-audit-journal/includes/2-diagnose-encryption-problems.md

 øExchange Online has versatile features for encrypting emails to ensure that messages can only be read by the intended recipient.
 However, if the system is incorrectly configured, messages might not be protected, or users might be unable to open encrypted messages.

 In your company that helps disadvantaged youth, emails often include personal information about your clients.
-It's vital that this information is protected against interception by third parties, both to protect your clients privacy and identity and to comply with data protection legislation.
-Recently, you've noticed that some emails that contain personal data are not encrypted as you expect.
+It's vital that this information is protected against interception by third parties, both to protect your client's privacy and identity and to comply with data protection legislation.
+Recently, you've noticed that some emails that contain personal data aren't encrypted as you expect.
 Also, some emails that have been encrypted by using Secure Multipurpose Mail Extensions (S/MIME) can't be opened.
 You need to troubleshoot these problems as quickly as possible.

 Here, you'll learn how to diagnose problems with messages that have been encrypted with Office Message Encryption (OME) or S/MIME.